puppetlabs/puppet_litmus/README.md

 ## Documentation

-For documentation, see our [Litmus Wiki](https://github.com/puppetlabs/puppet_litmus/wiki).
+For documentation, see our [Litmus Docs Site](https://puppetlabs.github.io/litmus/).

 ## Other Resources